snax4a/github-repository-search/README.md

 - Results are cached in memory for 1 minute
 - Loading and error states are displayed when necessary

+>I have added husky and commitlint to enforce commit message format.
+I have also added lint-staged to run linters on staged files before commit.

 >I have decided to use RTK Query because there was Redux requirement and I thought that It would be better choice than Tanstack Query because I added Redux Toolkit also.
 Usually I would use Tanstack Query for this kind of application.

 >Btw, I have used Redux Toolkit Query for the first time so I might have not used it in the best way.